Complementary therapy is becoming a more widely-explored area in terms of medical research

-Dr. Barry Oken, of the Oregon Center for Complementary and Alternative Medicine in Neurological Disorders (ORCCAMIND), explains how complementary therapy is becoming a more widely-explored area in terms of medical research
+Dr. Barry Oken, director of the Oregon Center for Complementary and Alternative Medicine in Neurological Disorders (ORCCAMIND), explains how complementary therapy is becoming a more widely-explored area in terms of medical research

 What is the aim of the ORCCAMIND project?

 We’re trying to organise a centre that is focused on research and training in complementary therapies for neurological disorders and stress.
 The centre has broader interests in general, but my specific lab is interested in mind/body therapies.

 How did you move out of conventional medicine into this field?

 I guess I saw the opportunity as a very unexplored area with benefits.
 Some of the complementary therapies do have very valid benefits and it seemed as if it was a very open area of research.
 From a personal point of view, I had an interest in yoga and the scientific opportunity was a major part of it.

 It is estimated that almost 50 percent of Americans use complementary therapies.
 Why do you think this is so?

 I think that there are a couple of things here.
 One is that they want to take care of their own health and wellbeing without taking a pill; it’s a case of taking charge – what we call self efficacy.
 The other thing is that these therapies are good for disorders that conventional therapy does not have a very good track record with, for example chronic lower back pain.
 Historically, it’s been poorly treated with conventional therapy.
 The inclusion of chiropractic and acupuncture has been a useful adjunct.
 Many conventional medical centers now offer these therapies.